adfinis/pyaptly/README.md

                You can run 'aptly repo add centrify ...' to add packages to repository.'
 ```

-Commands that fail are always displayed in red on a tty, but actually only happen if something is broken.
+Commands that fail are always displayed in red on a tty, but that actually only
+happens if something is broken.